The main points of admission to the school are at:

 Farnborough Primary School is a member of Nexus Education Schools Trust and follows the Bromley Local Authority admissions policy.

 Prospective families are encouraged to view the school before completing the Common Admission Form for Reception Entry.
-The school holds a series of OPEN MORNINGS for families.
+The school holds a series of OPEN SESSIONS for families.
 Please contact the school office to book an appointment.

 Email – email@example.com